jordan-johnson91/Course-Resources/Week12/Assignments/01-fortune-teller-mvc/README.md

   - [ ] Add the database schema `SQL` file to your project
 - [ ] Fortune (`Details`) page
   - [ ] Modify the `Details` action (controller method) and view to display all the fortune information, based on the information in the `Customers` table
+  - [ ] Make sure that when you **create** a customer, that it automatically redirects you to the _details_ page, where it shows the customer's fortune

 ### Stretch Tasks